Ulf3000/TabThumbNailOverlay/README.md

 the idea came from the an old addon "informational tabs" , but that thing was seriously bloated.

-so i rewrote the functionality i needed (tab thumbnails) into an efficient addon which uses salmost no ressources and doesnt mess with firefox too much
+so i rewrote the functionality i needed (tab thumbnails) into an efficient addon which uses almost no ressources and doesnt mess with firefox too much